camroga/camroga.github.io/index.md

 ## About me

 <p align="justify"> I have been working as a software developer for 10 years up to date.
 I have vast experience designing enterprise applications based on object-oriented programming.
 Furthermore, I have the know-how in agile methodologies to create successful projects.
-I also enjoy working on the development of mobile applications on Android, and machine learning problems as well.
-I researched in optimization area as a proposal for my master's thesis. </p>
+I also enjoy working on the development of mobile applications on Android (Kotlin, Flutter), and machine learning problems as well.
+I researched optimization problems as a proposal for my master's thesis using Java as a programming language, and Gurobi as mathematical optimization software. </p>

 ## TECHNICAL SKILLS